Vinzerr/Biscord-Documentation/docs/guide/gettingstarted/installation.md

 </code-block>
 </code-group>

-The next command you'll run is this one.
 This command will generate a package.json file for you, which will store information about your project's dependencies as well as other information.

 This command will prompt you with a series of questions, which you should answer as you see fit.
 Leave it blank and press enter if you're unsure of something or want to skip it entirely.